 How to pronounce the 44 phonemes

-If you’re not sure how to accurately pronounce the 44 phonemes as ‘pure sounds’, then we have created a quick video and guide to help you with pronouncing the 44 different sounds in the English language, plus the double letter sounds.
+If you’re not sure how to accurately pronounce the 44 phonemes as ‘pure sounds’, then there are many great videos which can help with pronouncing the 44 different sounds in the English language, plus the double letter sounds.
 Remember to try and say the sound in the shortest possible way, without adding an ‘uh’ at the end of the sound eg, ‘mmm’, not ‘muh’.
 Of course, the way you say some of these sounds may differ slightly according to regional accent – for example in the North of England, the ‘u’ phoneme is pronounced differently to how people with southern accents pronounce the ‘u’ phoneme.
-Here, our very own Sophie Pickles shows you exactly how to pronounce each of the phonemes (with her own accent!).
-Very useful for teachers and teaching staff who are new to phonics, and for parents too (feel free to use this video at parents’ phonics evenings).

 How to learn each phoneme